mastodon/mastodon/docs/DEVELOPMENT.md

   `brew services start redis`
 - Run `RAILS_ENV=development bin/setup`, which will install the required ruby gems and node packages and prepare the database for local development

+  (Note: If you are on Apple Silicon and get an error related to `libidn`, you should be able to fix this by running `gem install idn-ruby -- --with-idn-dir=$(brew --prefix libidn)`, then re-running the command above.)

 - Finally, run the `bin/dev` script which will launch services via `overmind` (if installed) or `foreman`